lorenzolfm/lorenzolfm/README.md

 ### Hello World 👋

-My name is Lorenzo, I'm currently working with React Native.
+My name is Lorenzo.
+I'm a developer, currently working with cryptocurrencies.